 Street Fairy

-These fairies are modern interpretations of a cheeky sometimes mischievous or dark character from the past.
-These are fairies of my time and yours.
-Filled with fortune and ‘magical’ powers.
-Here I will confess that one of my tag lines has been “I believe in fairies”.
-With so much ugliness and pain in the world, why not believe that 'the magical' might be the only character that has the capability to change things.
+Fairies are historically mischievous or sinister characters from literature, but many see them as filled with fortune and ‘magical’ powers.
+“I believe in fairies”.
+So with so much ugliness and pain in the world, why not believe that 'the magical' might be the only character that has the capability to change things.

 I walked home from my studio that evening just as the light was dipping.
 I was aware of feeling more vulnerable than I had for a long time.

-I felt overwhelmingly unsure of how the men in my community have reacted to the explosion of media and news about women feeling unsafe in their streets, and feeling constantly vulnerable.
+I felt overwhelmingly unsure of how the men in my community have reacted to the explosion of media and news about the vulnerability of women, it made me feel more vulnerable than ever before.

-I looked around and observed.
-It was not a good feeling to be having, as the light kept dropping and I was walking through the so called ‘rougher’ areas of my city.
+I looked around and observed, I did not feel comfortable, protected or safe.
+As the light kept dropping, I was walking through the so called ‘rougher’ areas of my city.

-So with fairies in hand, I continued to walk.
-Photographing these 10cm mosaics in places that resinated with personal feelings of intimidation, memories or present ones.
+I photographed these 7cm mosaic fairy’s in places that resinated with personal feelings of intimidation, memories of incidents or just responding to how I felt right now.
 Finding imagery on the streets that provoked a reaction in me.
-There seemed to be conversations about this subject matter everywhere I looked.
-Words like ‘brother’, ‘emergency’, ‘stop’, ‘grab your sausage’ (an advert tag line for builders adhesive)
+There seemed to be conversations about this subject matter everywhere I looked -‘ emergency’, brother’, stop’, ‘grab your sausage’ (an advert tag line for builders adhesive)

 Then I saw street art imagery by Enemie of a hooded man with wings and a halo.
-A powerful image but what does it mean to me or other women?
+A powerful image but i could figure out what its meaning was to me?
 Is he saying the he is a good man, an angel, even my angel?
+Why did they not show their face?

 “Reclaiming space & changing the energy in places where women have felt unsafe or were violated.
 A lovely way to Reclaim the Street” Emma Fitzmaurice

 But the more I walked the more angry I became for feeling unsafe and subsequently frustrated at the question..
 What can I do?!!
 I stopped, I was by the river, I saw 3 men drinking, sat on a bench.
-I walked around their peripheral vision and took photos of the river and the fairies.
+I walked around their peripheral vision and took portraits of a fairy triggered by my unease..
 I began to walk away and suddenly came to a halt.
 I had to involve men in this but how?
-So I approached them, luckily they looked a bit like ex art students, I felt safe by their familiarity of looks to friends, only wary because they were drinking.
+So I approached them.

 I asked if I could talk with them a moment.
 I explained that I had been making these little mosaics as a response to Sarah's death.
 I showed them to them.
-They agreed about how unacceptable the situation is with women today, the abuse, the murder by the hand of some men.
-They agreed that it was important for women to reclaim a sense of safety in the streets, especially in the wake of Sarah’s death in London by a Met Police Officer.
-I mean, how are women or any group of individuals to feel safe and how do we go about finding it?
-We chatted about this for a minute, all sharing with me a mutual disgust and our saddness for the whole situation.
-It made me loose my ability to communicate as the emotions got the better of me, they said “don’t worry, its ok” or words to that effect.
-I can’t remember, as the situation felt powerfully overwhelming.
+They agreed about how unacceptable the situation is for women today, the abuse, the murder by the hand of some men.
+They agreed that it was important for women to reclaim a sense of safety in the streets, especially in the wake of Sarah.

-I handed them the mosaics I had made and asked if they would pledge to help educate men.
+I handed them the mosaics and as they gently held them in their hands we discussed what could be done.
+I asked if i could photograph them with the fairies and before we knew it they where pledging to help educate men.
 Create conversations about the topics of the last week and the general vulnerability that so many women experience.
-Keep a look out for women who need you to show her safety.
+They would look out for women who needed help and show themselves as a safe space.
+Although that thought was filled with uncertainty.

-As I continued my walk, I wanted to stay in this safe emotional place, the first 3 men I asked were on the side of women as equals.
-Which is most men.
-This is great I thought.
+As I continued my walk, I wanted to stay in this safe emotional place, there was a positive light.

 But as I continued my 45min walk home I passed many men I didn’t speak to or engage in conversation.
 Which frustrated me at the time because I was afraid of being confronted by “oh.. no thank you, I’m not interested” comments.
-Or words to that affect.
+What would they mean?
 What would I say?
 Would I create a vulnerable situation for my self, I was not prepared for.
-I was making it up as I went along here...
+I was making it up as I went along here... i kept observing my surroundings but said nothing.

 “She's making little street fairies and placing them where she has felt vulnerable, altering those spaces energy.
 You can get some from her, do the same.”
 Clare Potter